 When will the first CMMC Framework be released to the public?

-Version 1.0 of the CMMC framework will be available late January 2020 to support training requirements.
-In June 2020, industry should begin to see the CMMC requirements as part of Requests for Information.
+Version 1.0 of the CMMC framework was made available in January 2020 to support training requirements.
+In late 2020, industry should begin to see the CMMC requirements as part of Requests for Information.

 What is the relationship between NIST SP 800-171 rev 1 and CMMC?